José Mesa: Toronto Blue Jays organization and Baltimore Orioles

+Cleveland Indians

+On July 14, 1992 Mesa was traded from the Orioles to the Cleveland Indians for minor league outfielder Kyle Washington.
+In 15 starts with Cleveland, Mesa was 4–4 with a 4.16 ERA.
+Cleveland continued to use Mesa as a starter through the end of 1993; that year, Mesa pitched a career-high 208 2/3 innings, but posted a 10–12 record in 34 games (33 starts), and his ERA of 4.92 was worse than the league average for the fifth consecutive season.

-Mesa became a relief pitcher for the Cleveland Indians in 1994, and for the first season of his career, he posted an ERA better than the league average.
-In the role of closer during the 1995 season, Mesa pitched superbly; in 64 innings pitched over 62 appearances, Mesa had a 1.13 ERA, saved 46 games in 48 chances, and earned three wins.
-Thirty-eight of Mesa's 46 saves were recorded in consecutive appearances in save situations; this was a major-league record at the time.
+Mesa became a relief pitcher for the Indians in 1994, and for the first season of his career, he posted an ERA better than the league average.
+In 51 relief appearances, he was 7–5 with two saves and a 3.82 ERA.
+In the role of closer during the 1995 season, Mesa pitched superbly; in 64 innings pitched over 62 appearances, Mesa went 3–0, had a 1.13 ERA, and saved 46 games in 48 chances.
+38 of Mesa's 46 saves were recorded in consecutive appearances in save situations; this was a major-league record at the time.
 Mesa's performance in 1995 was critical in the Indians' 100–44 regular-season record and their first World Series appearance since 1954.
 That year, Mesa finished second in AL Cy Young voting and fourth in AL MVP voting.
+In the 1995 postseason, Mesa went 1–0 with two saves and a 2.70 ERA in eight appearances.
+Mesa earned his win in Game 3 of the 1995 World Series, tossing three scoreless innings in Cleveland's eventual 7–6 victory in 11 innings.
+The Indians ultimately lost the series in six games to the Atlanta Braves.